 Is it really the form setter we proclaim it to be?

-With Avondale Cup & Guineas Day just around the corner, we took a deep dive into the results from this day and their role as predictors of the outcome for the big races across Auckland Cup Week®; the Vodafone New Zealand Derby and the Barfoot & Thompson Auckland Cup.
+With Avondale Cup & Guineas Day been and gone and the Derby in our sights, we took a deep dive into the results from this day and their role as predictors of the outcome for the big races across Auckland Cup Week®; the Vodafone New Zealand Derby and the Barfoot & Thompson Auckland Cup.

 Let’s first take a look at the Guineas’ role in forecasting the $1million Vodafone New Zealand Derby winner…

 In 2021, the Avondale Guineas was convincingly won by Rocket Spade putting him into Derby favouritism and boy, did he not disappoint, producing a last to first performance in the $1million race that had co-trainer Andrew Scott in tears.